kataw/kataw/test/__snapshot__/parser/expressions/async-arrow/invalid-cases.md

 ✖ Expected a `;` - start: 492, end: 495
 ✖ Declaration or statement expected - start: 524, end: 527
 ✖ Expression expected - start: 551, end: 554
-✖ The parser expected to find a '}' to match the '{' token here - start: 551, end: 554
 ✖ Declaration or statement expected - start: 559, end: 561
 ✖ Declaration or statement expected - start: 585, end: 588
 ✖ Binding identifier expected - start: 601, end: 603